scale-lab/BACS/README.md

-# BACS
-Benchmarks for Approximate Circuit Synthesis

-BACS: Benchmarks for Approximate Circuit Synthesis
+# BACS: Benchmarks for Approximate Circuit Synthesis

 Each benchmark circuits comes in its own folder with four files.